 Derek Sivers scrapped his original talk (using a pretty funny and effective A-B testing mechanism) and told his personal story of CD Baby, how he “lost” it, and why he ultimately gave it away.
 Extraordinary.

 Joel wrapped up the conference with a deeply engaging account of his experience seeking funding for Stack Overflow.
 I don’t know if this session was recorded or not, but anyone seeking funding for the first time would benefit from listening to Joel’s story.

 At the very end of his talk, Joel described his beliefs and how they have affected his life in business.
 He noted that three days of context allowed for subtlety to enter the conversation, so I wouldn’t feel good trying to encapsulate it into a bumper sticker for you.

 Somehow that didn’t prevent me from encapsulating it into a bumper sticker for Joel – while thanking him for sharing, I wanted to say something of value and managed only to blurt out “your talk had soul.”
-That’s not a lot different from meeting an attractive woman and saying “nice boobs” … while it might technically be true, there’s a good chance it’s not what the recipient wants to hear and is generally not an effective conversation starter.
+That’s not a lot different from meeting an attractive woman and saying “wow, you’re pretty” … while it might be a genuine sentiment, there’s a decent chance it’s not what the recipient wants to hear at that moment and is generally not an effective conversation starter.